jetbrains-academy/kotlin-onboarding-object-oriented-programming/aliasServer/aliasServerMutableList/task.md

-In Kotlin, if you want to create a _mutable_ `List`, you need to indicate it _explicitly_ because by default, a _read-only_ collection is created, to which it will not be possible to add new elements later.
+In Kotlin, if you want to create a _mutable_ `List`, you need to indicate it _explicitly_ because by default, a _read-only_ collection is created, and it will not be possible to add new elements to it later.

 To create a new list, you can use `listOf` for a _read-only_ collection or `mutableListOf` for a _mutable_ one: